komotiii/komotiii/README.md

 - 👋 Hi, I’m @komotiii
-- 👀 I’m interested in Physics
-- 🌱 I’m currently learning API and Algorithm
-- 📫 How to reach me komotiiiib@gmail.com

 <!---
 komotiii/komotiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.